Mangilipelli-Poojitha/Telangana-Weather-Data-Analysis/README.md

 2. **Rainfall Distribution:** Telangana experiences the majority of its annual rainfall during the monsoon season, from June to September.
 During this period, rainfall is abundant, contributing significantly to the region's water resources.

-3. **Temperature Variation by District:** We analyzed temperature variations across different districts of Telangana and identified variations based on geographic location and elevation.
+3. **Temperature Variation by District:** I analyzed temperature variations across different districts of Telangana and identified variations based on geographic location and elevation.

-4. **Correlation Analysis:** We conducted a correlation analysis between temperature and rainfall, revealing a negative correlation during the monsoon season and a positive correlation in the dry months.
+4. **Correlation Analysis:** I conducted a correlation analysis between temperature and rainfall, revealing a negative correlation during the monsoon season and a positive correlation in the dry months.

 There are some districts of Telangana where there is less rainfall and some are with high rainfall compared to other districts.
 It is better if government takes care about those places.